6

 Sponsorships and endorsements have long been effective marketing techniques.
 They are quite common in sports and other highly watched activities, but there’s no reason why they shouldn’t work in business-to-business partnerships, either.

 Referral and distribution agreements are also an effective way to grow your brand by using the sales networks of other businesses and services.
+By redefining traditional perceptions of a marketing channel to embrace partnership marketing, businesses can access new markets and collaborate more effectively.
 Partners will typically retain a percentage of sales or purchase items from you at a discount in exchange for giving access to their network.

 Why are Affiliates Considered a Type of Business Partner?